BASIC POTENTIALS OF THE ZADAR COUNTY:

 Picture: The Zadar County Spatial Plan, available business zones in vicinity of the Port of Zadar

 Development of tourism with the emphasis on removing its fundamental weakness - seasonality needs significant support for the creation of new tourist products by using cultural and natural heritage by raising the quality of accommodation capacities and supply in general.
 In the Zadar County Spatial Plan, the areas for tourism development, located mostly on the western part of the County, have been identified, which is an important precondition for launching investments in this sector.
 Special emphasis has been placed on the development of health tourism (the area of the town of Nin - Nin Mud and Biograd na Moru - Orthopaedic Hospital.
 In addition it has been planned the construction of new high category accommodation facilities and tourist resorts located along the coast and on the islands (Zadar - Petrčane and Šepurine, island Pag - Novalja) with planned complexes that include the construction of marinas and other accompanying tourist facilities.

 Picture: The Zadar County Spatial Plan, the areas for tourism development

 RENEWABLE ENERGY SOURCES

 In the area of Zadar County, the potential of solar energy amounts to about 4.9 million GWh of irradiated energy of total solar radiation per year.
-Taking into consideration the construction of solar power plant of 1.5 to 2 million EUR per MW of installed power, we can conclude that this is a significant potential financial investment in the energy sector in the Zadar County area.
+Taking into consideration that the construction of solar power plant amounts about 1.5 to 2 million EUR per MW of installed power, we can conclude that this is a significant potential financial investment in the energy sector in the Zadar County area.